hanamimastery/jay_doubleu_tee/README.md

 #### Supported algorithms

-JayDoubleuTee does not use any encryption algoritym by default. 'none' is set.
+JayDoubleuTee users RS256 encryption algoritym by default, but you can completely disable the token signature validation by setting up algorithm to 'none'.
+Check out the Configuration section.

 Below are listed all supported algoritms at the moment.